zblj/ActiveLearning/activelearning/source/Chapter3/6_superposition_doc.rst

 3. A better alternative
 ---------------------------
 If you skipped all the calculations in last chapter, I can’t blame you.
 They were everything but fun.
 And that was for a very simple circuit with two voltage sources and three resistors, just think what would happen if we had any more components!
 Luckily there is a better way.
 We call it superposition.
-If a circuit is linear (this means that output can be written in the form of :math:`a\U_1+bcdotU_2+...+xcdotI_1+ycdotI_2+...=X`), we can analyze the circuit with only one source connected at a time.
+If a circuit is linear (this means that output can be written in the form of :math:`a \cdot U_1+b \cdot U_2+...+x \cdot I_1+y \cdot I_2+...=X`), we can analyze the circuit with only one source connected at a time.
 We do that for all sources and sum up the results to get the full output.
 This is known as superposition.
 Note that “disconnection” means a different thing for voltage and current source.
 Voltage source gets replaced by an open circuit, while a current source is replaced by a short circuit as depicted below.

 .. image:: img/6_disconnection.png